vazuaai/playwright-codecept/README.md

 ## About this mini project
 In this mini project, I explored the combination of Playwright and CodeceptJS, two modern end-to-end testing frameworks that allow developers to write efficient and reliable automated tests for web applications.
 I tested the main functionalities of these tools and provided a step-by-step implementation guide for others who want to use them for testing their own web applications.

-The attached guide below (in Hingarian) covers everything from setting up the environment and installing the necessary dependencies, to writing and running tests using CodeceptJS and Playwright.
+The attached guide below (in Hungarian) covers everything from setting up the environment and installing the necessary dependencies, to writing and running tests using CodeceptJS and Playwright.

 Overall, this mini project demonstrates the power and simplicity of using Playwright and CodeceptJS for automated testing.